Getting older – it happens to us all.

 Not recovering properly will only enhance the risk of injury.

 In addition, make sure you get enough sleep, as this is a vital part of the recovery process.
 A lack of sleep can cause fatigue and affect performance.
 Diet and nutrition are also important.
-And for post-exercise nutrition, always have a recovery drink immediately before consuming 1g of carbohydrate per kg and 1/3g protein per kg of body weight within 30 minutes of finishing moderately to high-intensity training sessions.
+And for your post-exercise meal, always have a recovery drink immediately before consuming 1g of carbohydrate per kg and 1/3g protein per kg of body weight within 30 minutes of finishing moderately to high-intensity training sessions.

-If you are consistent and serious about your training, then you will certainly become faster and stronger, despite your age.
+If you are consistent and serious about your training, you will become faster and more robust, despite your age.

 Imagine the satisfaction of comparing your performance and times with your friends, both older and younger: if you train hard and effectively, you will become so much stronger than your peers in no time.